Graduate Research Opportunities

 I welcome inquiries from prospective graduate students (MA or PhD) who share my research interests in marine conservation governance, “blue economy” policies and impacts, and/or the science-policy interface in the context of conservation and environmental governance, particularly in islands.
 Please contact me directly to discuss opportunities; inquiries should include a CV/resume and brief statement of your interests.

 I am seeking one Masters student for next fall.
-Seeking applicants with an interest in feminist theory, social media research and digital geographies.
+Seeking applicants with an interest in feminist theory, feminist methodologies and geographies that fit with my own areas of research expertise.
+This could include research on digital technologies, social media, environmental politics, or academic institutions.
 Students will receive financial support following the policy in the Department of Geography.
-Research expenses will also be covered.
-Student research will be part of a larger project co-managed by Dr. Elisabeth Militz aiming to:

 I am looking for undergraduate/graduate research assistants and post-doctoral fellows to join my team.
 We are launching a research program to develop an Indigenous value-based environmental health risk assessment approach and I am interested in students who want to or have worked with Indigenous communities.
 I am happy to chat with you about your research interests if you have strong skills in Indigenous methods, statistics, ArcGIS StoryMaps, or qualitative methods, and strong software skills.
 The communities I am working with right now are in southern Ontario and northern Alberta.
 Please feel free to contact me to discuss available projects and funding opportunities.